Matalus/steamdeck-tips/ssh.md

  3. When prompted enter a secure passphrase
   > Don't recommend leaving this blank, once done you will not need to type a password when you connect via SSH
+  <br><span style='color:red;font-weight:bold'>If you plan on using [SSHFS](https://github.com/winfsp/sshfs-win#unc-syntax) to map drives to your Deck, leave the passphrase blank, SSHFS doesn't support PubKey passphrases</span>

 4. Run the following commands to make sure the `ssh-agent` service is running
 ```powershell